compute property/local command

 Define a computation that stores the specified attributes as local data so it can be accessed by other output commands.
 If the input attributes refer to bond information, then the number of datums generated, aggregated across all processors, equals the number of bonds in the system.
 Ditto for pairs, angles, etc.

-If multiple input attributes are specified then they must all generate the same amount of information, so that the resulting local array has the same number of rows for each column.
+If multiple attributes are specified then they must all generate the same amount of information, so that the resulting local array has the same number of rows for each column.
 This means that only bond attributes can be specified together, or angle attributes, etc. Bond and angle attributes can not be mixed in the same compute property/local command.

 If the inputs are pair attributes, the local data is generated by looping over the pairwise neighbor list.
 Info about an individual pairwise interaction will only be included if both atoms in the pair are in the specified compute group.
 For natom1 and natom2, all atom pairs in the neighbor list are considered (out to the neighbor cutoff = force cutoff + neighbor skin).
 For patom1 and patom2, the distance between the atoms must be less than the force cutoff distance for that pair to be included, as defined by the pair_style and pair_coeff commands.